alexdmoss/alexos.dev/content/posts/Getting-Down-With-The-Kubernetes-Krew.md

 ## An intro to krew

-{{< image src="/images/krew.png" class="shadow border pad fifty lazyload" attr="The krew logo.
+{{< image src="/images/krew.png" class="shadow border pad thirty lazyload" attr="The krew logo.
 You ALWAYS need a good logo" attrlink="https://github.com/kubernetes-sigs/krew" >}}

 In short, it's a plugin manager for `kubectl`.
 Think `brew` or `apt`, but for your kubectl commands.
 Plugins have been a thing in Kubernetes since v1.12, and if you want to know a bit more about how they work then [Ahmet Alp Balkan](https://twitter.com/ahmetb) (creator of krew, as well as indispensable tools like [kubectx & kubens](https://github.com/ahmetb/kubectx/)) covers it really well [here](https://ahmet.im/blog/kubectl-plugins/).